khzhu/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ## Export SAML Keys
 Click on **SML Keys** tab next to **Setting**, and click on **export** button, this will bring your "Export SAML Key Cbioportal" page.
- Accept everything and type a password in the Store Password textbox and click on the **Download** button.
+ Accept everything and type a password e.g. apollo1 in the Store Password textbox and click on the **Download** button.
 When you are done, move the jks file to portal/src/main/resources/.
 ![](images/previews/export-SAML-keys.png)
 Please note you can also use the java 'keytool' to generate keystore and then import to the keycloak to customize your keystore attributes.